openfun/richie/UPGRADE.md

 ## Unreleased

+- We upgrade our frontend to React 19, you have to update your dependecies and overriden components accordingly.
 - Header menu template has been modified to include features from `MainMenuEntry`
 - There is a new setting that can be used to define a list of color variant for the menu entry of a page: